Post

 end

 Note: The provisioningProfiles and profile_name correspond to the Profiles certificate names in App Developer.
-(If using match, these specifications are not needed.)
+(If using match, these specifications are not necessary.)

-Fastlane is an indispensable part of iOS CI/CD, allowing for rapid development of CI/CD execution steps using its encapsulated methods; we only need to focus on the overall script design without dealing with complex API integrations or command writing.
+Fastlane is an indispensable part of iOS CI/CD, allowing you to quickly develop the actual execution steps of CI/CD using its encapsulated methods; we only need to focus on the overall script design without dealing with complex API connections or command writing.

-For example: Fastlane only requires writing “scan(xxx)” to execute tests, while writing it as xcodebuild would require “ xcodebuild -workspace ./xxx.xcworkspace -scheme xxx -derivedDataPath xxx ‘platform=iOS Simulator,id=xxx’ clean build test”, and packaging and deployment would be even more troublesome, requiring manual integration with App Store Connect/Firebase API, with key verification needing over 10 lines of code.
+For example: Fastlane only requires writing “scan(xxx)” to execute tests, whereas writing it as xcodebuild would require “ xcodebuild -workspace ./xxx.xcworkspace -scheme xxx -derivedDataPath xxx ‘platform=iOS Simulator,id=xxx’ clean build test”, and packaging and deployment would be much more troublesome, requiring manual connections to App Store Connect/Firebase API, with key verification needing over 10 lines of code.

 In the demo project, we only have three lanes: